 I think most of us dividend investors are looking to live off our dividends, once a portfolio is large enough.
 That’s certainly my goal.
 Most people think living off a pension, retirement portfolio or Social Security is for when you are 65 years old and possibly past your physical prime.
 I really don’t think it has to be this way.
 Obviously, Social Security will not be something I’ll draw on until I’m old enough, but I plan to live off my dividend income well before I’m in my 60’s.
 Do you?
 Or, are you planning on investing until you are 65 and collecting SS, pensions, etc.?

 My dividends will, hopefully, provide me an alternate way to meet expenses.
 The alternative to paid employment.
 I’m living very frugally now, limiting my expenses and maximizing my investments and savings.
-I’m living like no one else will now, so that I can living like no one else can later.
+I’m living like no one else will now so that I can live like no one else can later (props to Dave Ramsey).
 My portfolio of dividend stocks is called the Freedom Fund because I hope it provides me the freedom to do what I want in life.
 Maybe I’ll go on a long road trip, visiting all 50 states.
 Maybe I’ll go back to school.
 I could backpack Southeast Asia.
 But, what I do is beside the point as these are just hypothetical examples.
 The point is that I value time over money.
 I’m hoping to unlock and “buy time” with my dividends.
 Instead of spending 20-30 more years working, I’d like to have my time to myself to spend freely, however I see fit.
 That’s what my dividends are for.

 What are your dividends for?